dmueller14/DB-AM-LIS/README.md

 - Special thanks to the developers of customtkinter and MySQL Connector for Python.

 ## Contact Information
-For any queries or support, please contact [your email](mailto:d.mueller14@outlook.com).
+For any queries or support, please contact [d.mueller14@outlook.com](mailto:d.mueller14@outlook.com).

 ---